StefanoAllesina/Fundamentals_Bio_Data_Analysis/docs/lectures/linalg_basics.md

 \end{aligned}
 ")

-These equations have a solution for the slope and intercept, which can be calculated in R using solve() and then plot the line witht e
+These equations have a solution for the slope and intercept, which can be calculated in R using solve() and then plot the line with the parameters from the solution vector beta:

 ``` r
 xs <- c(3,6)